KSOK-FM

 KSOK-FM (95.9 FM) is a radio station broadcasting a variety hits format.
 Licensed to Winfield, Kansas, United States, the station serves southeast of the Wichita area.
 The station is currently owned by Christi & Steve Lungren, through licensee Doxa Wave, LLC.

 History

+With the purchase of KSOK, KSOK-FM (now KWLS) and KAZY by Sherman Broadcast Co., KAZY flipped to a country format in mid 2000 and changed its call letters to KSOK-FM, a transfer from the older KSOK-FM, displacing the former classic rock format.

 In January 2022, KSOK-FM flipped its format from country to variety hits branded as "95.9 Bob FM".
 The flip followed Doxa Wave, LLC purchasing the station from Cowley County Broadcasting.